desmos-labs/desmos/x/reactions/spec/02-concepts.md

 Each subspace owner can decide what kind of reactions are supported inside their own subspace.
 The _subspace reactions params_ contains all the related configuration about it.

 ### Subspace ID
-The ID of the subspace for which the parameters are valid.
+The id of the subspace for which the parameters are valid.

 ### Registered Reaction
 The parameters associated with the registered reaction in the subspace.